dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 };
 ```

-This allows tests that don't care which overload was invoked to avoid specifying
+This allows tests that don'type care which overload was invoked to avoid specifying
 argument matchers:

 ```cpp